Li Liu (Cheng-Han): Taking command of the army

 Li Te's sudden death took his army by surprise.
 Li Liu and the others fell back to Chizu (赤祖, in present-day Mianzhu, Sichuan), where Liu was hastily elected to succeed his brother.
-However, Luo Shang was quick to capitalize on his recent victory and sent a large contingent of troops to attack Li Liu's camp.
+Luo Shang was quick to capitalize on his recent victory and sent a large contingent of troops to attack Li Liu's camp.
 Li Liu and the others fought hard against the invaders, but the situation worsened when the Di leaders, Fu Cheng (苻成) and Kui Bo (隗伯) betrayed him.
 The situation was so desperate, that Li Te's widow Lady Luo personally fought in the defence.
-Miraculously, Li Liu drove out both the invaders and traitors from his camp before quickly putting Chengdu under siege to place pressure on Luo Shang.
+Despite the odds, Li Liu drove out both the invaders and traitors from his camp before quickly putting Chengdu under siege to place pressure on Luo Shang.

-After just barely surviving an attack, Li Liu began to wonder if he should continue the rebellion.
-Jin reinforcements led by Zong Dai (宗岱) and Sun Fu (孫阜) were approaching and his brother Li Han was pushing for surrender.
-His nephew Li Xiong and Li Xiang opposed him, but Li Liu had made up his mind.
+After just barely surviving an attack, Li Liu wondered if he should continue the rebellion.
+Jin reinforcements led by Zong Dai (宗岱) and Sun Fu (孫阜) were approaching while his brother Li Han was pushing for surrender.
+His nephew Li Xiong and Li Xiang opposed him, but Li Liu was adamant on surrender.
 He sent his son Li Shi and Li Han's son Li Hu as hostages to Sun Fu.
-However, Li Xiong and Li Li (李離) went against Li Liu's orders, and instead routed Sun Fu while Zong Tai died of natural causes.
-The reinforcements from Jingzhou all fled home because of this.
+However, Li Xiong and Li Li (李離) went against Li Liu's orders, and instead routed Sun Fu while Zong Dai coincidentally died of natural causes.
+The reinforcements from Jingzhou all fled home because of their generals’ deaths.
 Li Liu felt ashamed for not following Li Xiong's advice earlier, but seeing that his nephew was more capable than he is, decided to entrust Xiong with military matters.

 Li Liu moved his camp to Pi County.
 His army was left with little supply as many of the people of Yizhou decided to migrate to neighbouring provinces.
 Luckily, Luo Shang had a fall-out with his subordinate Xu Yu (徐轝), who wanted him to ally with the hermit Fan Changsheng but was turned down.
 Xu Yu defected to Li Liu who carried out Xu Yu's wishes.
 Fan Changsheng had thousands of families under him at Mount Qingcheng, who sought his protection from the war.
 Fan agreed to ally himself with Li Liu and provided him with food and supply to last the entire war.